MultiSafepay/docs/content/payment-methods/billing-suite/in3/how-does-in3-work.md

 ## Product rules

+Some rules may apply to certain payment methods.
+For in3, the following rules apply:

 * The initial payment is required for an order to be place

 * Refunds are processed by in3